arec1b0/ml-retraining-pipeline/README.md

 dvc pull
 ```

-### 4\.
-Run the Retraining Pipeline
+### 4. Running the Retraining Pipeline

 The pipeline is defined and managed by Prefect.
+The main entrypoint is `src/pipeline/flows.py`, which orchestrates all the steps.

 ```bash
 # 1. Start the Prefect server (in a separate terminal)